 Our local food pantries need our help.
-Currently (Mid-March 2021), both the New Trier Township and Northfield Township Food Pantries are seeing record demand.
+Currently, both the New Trier Township and Northfield Township Food Pantries are seeing record demand.
 Many families are relying on the pantries to feed their families.
 As a result, each month we will collect much needed pantry items.

-We will have pantry collections on the last Sunday of each month during specified hours.
-St. Philip the Apostle will collect specific items for the Northfield Township Food Pantry, and Sacred Heart will collect for the New Trier Township Food Pantry.
+We will have pantry collections on the second Sunday of each month during specified hours.
+Watch the bulletin for items needed each month.

 St. Philip: Second Sunday mornings 7:45 - 9:15 a.m.

 Collection Boxes will be located in the back of church.